 Where can we keep our stroller and belongings while we play?

 For the safety of our guests, strollers are not permitted in the exhibit space.
 Limited stroller parking is available on level zero of the museum.
-We do not have a coat check, however free lockers are available for easy access to belongings.
-Lockers are located on level one of the museum.

 Do you allow re-entry?

 With the purchase of a general admission ticket, you are welcome to leave and return to Knock Knock Children’s Museum in the same day.
 Upon re-entry, you must go through the admissions line and verify payment by showing your stamp Re-entry does not apply to special programs, such as Field Trips and Birthday Parties.

 Can I drop my child off at the museum?

 A guardian must accompany a child throughout the museum.
 Guardians must be 18 years of age or older.

 How can I make a donation to Knock Knock?
 Is it tax deductible?

 Your support of Knock Knock can take many forms.
 Knock Knock is a 501(c)(3)nonprofit organization and all donations are tax deductible.
 Donations to the museum can be made online through our donation page.

 For more on how you can contribute including information regarding a gift of stock/securities or Learning Zone sponsorship, please contact Director of Development Jessica Gagliano at email@example.com.